 How Much Can You Afford?

-As a rule, the purchase price of a home should not exceed 3 times your annual income.
+As a rule, when determining how much house you can afford, the purchase price of a home should not exceed 3 times your annual income.
 If your combined annual income is $100,000, then your bank or lender will most likely loan you about $300,000, assuming you have a typical debt to income ratio.
 Although with a 20% down payment, you may be able to afford a house closer to $350,000, be safe and conservative, and stick to a selling price of about $300,000 to leave space for mortgage lending/broker fees, property taxes and insurance payments.
 This is especially important for homes in high property tax states like Texas, where residents pay approximately 3.25% on the appraised value of the property, whereas homeowners in California pay about 1.25% on the purchase price.

 Your Down Payment